bladervnner/Key-Hook/README.md

 # Description Phase 1

 The Key Hook Management System is a three-part term project that provices a programming interface for the user to interact with the database used to serialize data related to the key and lock system at a public university.
-This project is designed to help employees (staff or faculty) manage their access to rooms withi the university's buildings using a unique key hook system.
+This project is designed to help employees (staff or faculty) manage their access to rooms within the university's buildings using a unique key hook system.

 The project is designed to handle the followowing aspects of the key and lock system: